european-public-network/european-public-network.github.io/docs/1000_whats_epn/1600_own_fork.md

 #### Adjust chain spec

-With this new account you can adjust the signing settings for your own fork of the evan.network.
+With this new account you can adjust the signing settings for your own fork of the European Public Network.
 Go to your cloned spec.json and edit it with your favorite editor.

 from line 7-12 you have the configuration of the AuRa mechanism: